mphank/TeleGateWayBot/README.md

-# AbbiBot
+# GateBot

-AbbiBot is a Telegram bot that helps manage user verification and channel invites.
+GateBot is a Telegram bot that helps manage user verification and channel invites.
 It includes features for both regular users and admins, ensuring a smooth and secure experience.

 ## Features